cmsc398w/course_docs/documentation/src/Notes/ShellToolsAndScripting.md

 ## Finding shell commands

 So far we have seen how to find files and code, but as you start spending more time in the shell, you may want to find specific commands you typed at some point.
 The first thing to know is that typing the up arrow will give you back your last command, and if you keep pressing it you will slowly go through your shell history.
 The `history` command will let you access your shell history programmatically.
 It will print your shell history to the standard output.
 If we want to search there we can pipe that output to `grep` and search for patterns.
 `history | grep find` will print commands that contain the substring "find".

 In most shells, you can make use of `Ctrl+R` to perform backwards search through your history.
 After pressing `Ctrl+R`, you can type a substring you want to match for commands in your history.
 As you keep pressing it, you will cycle through the matches in your history.
 This can also be enabled with the UP/DOWN arrows in [zsh](https://github.com/zsh-users/zsh-history-substring-search).
-A nice addition on top of `Ctrl+R` comes with using [fzf](https://github.com/junegunn/fzf/wiki/Configuring-shell-key-bindings#ctrl-r) bindings.
-`fzf` is a general-purpose fuzzy finder that can be used with many commands.
+A nice addition on top of `Ctrl+R` comes with using [fzf](https://github.com/junegunn/fzf/wiki/Configuring-shell-key-bindings#ctrl-r) bindings. `fzf` is a general-purpose fuzzy finder that can be used with many commands.
 Here it is used to fuzzily match through your history and present results in a convenient and visually pleasing manner.

 Another cool history-related trick I really enjoy is **history-based autosuggestions**.
 First introduced by the [fish](https://fishshell.com/) shell, this feature dynamically autocompletes your current shell command with the most recent command that you typed that shares a common prefix with it.
 It can be enabled in [zsh](https://github.com/zsh-users/zsh-autosuggestions) and it is a great quality of life trick for your shell.

 You can modify your shell's history behavior, like preventing commands with a leading space from being included.
 This comes in handy when you are typing commands with passwords or other bits of sensitive information.
 To do this, add `HISTCONTROL=ignorespace` to your `.bashrc` or `setopt HIST_IGNORE_SPACE` to your `.zshrc`.
 If you make the mistake of not adding the leading space, you can always manually remove the entry by editing your `.bash_history` or `.zsh_history`.

 ## Directory Navigation

 So far, we have assumed that you are already where you need to be to perform these actions.
 But how do you go about quickly navigating directories?
 There are many simple ways that you could do this, such as writing shell aliases or creating symlinks with [ln -s](https://www.man7.org/linux/man-pages/man1/ln.1.html), but the truth is that developers have figured out quite clever and sophisticated solutions by now.

 As with the theme of this course, you often want to optimize for the common case.
 Finding frequent and/or recent files and directories can be done through tools like [`fasd`](https://github.com/clvv/fasd) and [`autojump`](https://github.com/wting/autojump).
-Fasd ranks files and directories by [*frecency*](https://web.archive.org/web/20210421120120/https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Places/Frecency_algorithm), that is, by both *frequency* and *recency*.
-By default, `fasd` adds a `z` command that you can use to quickly `cd` using a substring of a *frecent* directory.
+Fasd ranks files and directories by [*frecency*](https://web.archive.org/web/20210421120120/https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Places/Frecency_algorithm), that is, by both *frequency* and *recency*.By default, `fasd` adds a `z` command that you can use to quickly `cd` using a substring of a *frecent* directory.
 For example, if you often go to `/home/user/files/cool_project` you can simply use `z cool` to jump there.
 Using autojump, this same change of directory could be accomplished using `j cool`.

 More complex tools exist to quickly get an overview of a directory structure: [`tree`](https://linux.die.net/man/1/tree), [`broot`](https://github.com/Canop/broot) or even full fledged file managers like [`nnn`](https://github.com/jarun/nnn), [`ranger`](https://github.com/ranger/ranger), and [midnight commander `mc`](https://midnight-commander.org/).